 A number of people with severe learning disability may also have a physical disability.
-Due to this properties should be constructed that can be adapted easily and economically, particularly considering the Lifetime Homes standard which can enable people with moderate mobility to be accommodated in general needs accommodation.
+Properties should be constructed that can be adapted easily and economically, particularly considering the Lifetime Homes standard which can enable people with moderate mobility to be accommodated in general needs accommodation.

-People living in and visiting an extra care scheme may use wheelchairs, walking sticks, zimmer frames or any combination of these.
+People living in and visiting an extra care scheme may use wheelchairs, and / or walking aids.
 Space standards should accommodate the use of all of these.
-The Wheelchair Housing Guide produced by the Homes and Communities Agency should be taken into account when designing for people using wheelchairs.
+The Wheelchair Housing Guide produced by the Homes and

+Communities Agency should be taken into account when designing for people using wheelchairs.